shuozhixu/Modelling_2024/README.md

 ### Pure metals

-MoNbTa contains three pure metals having the same lattice (i.e., BCC).
+MoNbTa contains three pure metals having the same lattice as the alloy.
 It would be interesting to compare the temperature effect between them and the MPEA.

 Results are in `Mo.txt`, `Nb.txt`, and `Ta.txt`, respectively.
 They were studied at 0 K, 300 K, 600 K, 900 K, and 1200 K, respectively.
 The only exception is that Nb becomes unstable at 1200 K so there is no data for that case.